Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 An overview of deep anomaly detection models in time series is shown in Fig. \ref{fig:components}.
 In our study, deep models for anomaly detection in time series are categorised based on their main approach and architectures.
-There are two main approaches (learning component in Fig. \ref{fig:components}) in the time series anomaly detection literature: \textit{forecasting-based} and \textit{reconstruction-based}.
+There are two main approaches (learning component in Fig. \ref{fig:components}) in the TSAD literature: \textit{forecasting-based} and \textit{reconstruction-based}.
 A forecasting-based model can be trained to predict the next time stamp, whereas a reconstruction-based model can be deployed to capture the embedding of time series data.
-A categorisation of deep learning architectures in time series anomaly detection is shown in Fig. \ref{fig:dl}.
+A categorisation of deep learning architectures in TSAD is shown in Fig. \ref{fig:dl}.

-The time series anomaly detection models are summarised in Table \ref{tab:uts-table} and Table \ref{tab:mts-table} based on the input dimensions they process, which are univariate and multivariate time series, respectively.
-These tables give an overview of the following aspects of the models: 1) Temporal/Spatial, 2) Learning scheme, 3) Input, 4) Interpretability, 5) Point/Sub-sequence anomaly, 6) Stochasticity and 7) Incremental.
+The TSAD models are summarised in Table \ref{tab:uts-table} and Table \ref{tab:mts-table} based on the input dimensions they process, which are UTS and MT\mycomment{S}, respectively.
+These tables give an overview of the following aspects of the models: Temporal/Spatial, Learning scheme, Input, Interpretability, Point/Sub-sequence anomaly, Stochasticity, Incremental, and \mycomment{Univariate support}.
+However, Table \ref{tab:uts-table} excludes columns for Temporal/Spatial, Interpretability, and \mycomment{Univariate support} as these features pertain solely to MTS.
+Additionally, it lacks an Incremental column because no univariate models incorporate an incremental approach.